hibozzy18/nstda-hpc-test-suite/README.md

   ```
 - Create cluster from exsiting inventory(default=local) & code. (all inventory available stay inside `inventories/*`
   ```
-  thaisc up               # you can specify which inventory by `thaisc -i stagging up`
+  thaisc up               # you can specify which inventory by `thaisc -e stagging -i ansible up`
   ```
 - Then Every single node in cluster was spawned as container. we can exec into `admin` node where have `ansible` installed & this project codes inside this container.
   ```